primer/figma/README.md

 Primer's component libraries, shared styles, and Octicons can be found in the Figma community at https://www.figma.com/@primer.

+## Contributions
+We're thrilled that you want to contribute to primer/figma.
+Please make sure to read through our [contribution guidelines](./CONTRIBUTION.md) and feel free to reach out if you need support.

 ## Help & questions

 If you need help with the figma libraries or have questions about how to use them, bugs or contributions reach out by creating an [issue](https://github.com/primer/figma/issues/new/choose) or via #primer-figma (internal).